tjnuzhangbo/deeplabv3-mobilenetv2-eca/README.md

 - Images and corresponding masks were resized to 512×512 pixels.
 - Training and validation splits were prepared as described in our experiments (Training: 80%, Validation: 20%).

-> Note: This processed subset is a **derivative of the original dataset**.
-> Please cite the original dataset (Yu et al., DOI: 10.5281/zenodo.14478210) when using this data.

 #### 2. Private/Internal Dataset / 自有私有数据集
 We also conducted experiments using our own **in-house dataset** of coronary artery OCT images.